Acylation/obsidian-chem/README.md

 I'd love to hear your feedback and suggestions.
 Actually, the first feature of the plugin, to render SMILES strings, was suggested by community users!
 I’m very grateful for their input.
 (See the [acknowledgment](https://github.com/Acylation/obsidian-chem#acknowledgment) section for details)

-## Design Philosophy

-Before working on a new feature, I will consider the following criteria.
-The feature should meet at least one of them to be useful.

-- It helps with taking notes on chemical research, like experimental records, literature notes, paper writing, etc.
-- It promotes a workflow that integrates well with other chemistry tools.
-- It aids in learning chemistry and related subjects.

-As an Obsidian plugin, this project adheres to the following principles:

-- Localize: Data should be kept local and standalone packages are preferred over remote services.
-- Leave No Trace: The plugin must not leave plugin-specific content in notes, allowing them to be shared with non-Obsidian users.
-- Plain Text Central: Plain text is preferred over complex formats.

 ## Contributing

 Thank you for your interest in contributing to this project!
 We welcome bug reports, feature requests, and pull requests from anyone.
 For more information on how to contribute to Chem, check out [CONTRIBUTING.md](docs/CONTRIBUTING.md).